auxence-m/go-weather/README.md

 ## This a whether cli app  made in golang

 The app name is go-weather. go-weather is a weather cli app in golang using the [spf13 cobra package](https://github.com/spf13/cobra)
-The app will print in the console the current weather data for a specific city of for a specific zip code
+The app will print in the console the current weather or the weather forecast (up to 16 days) for a specific city of for a specific zip code

 ## How to run